ChatTutor/chattutor/README.md

      - **Orchestrates** the conversation flow, **transmits** user messages to the server, and **refreshes** the chat interface with responses.
    - **File**: `index.html`
      - Defines the **graphical user interface (GUI)** for the chatbot.

-## Configuration
-- API key for OpenAI loaded from keys.json.
-- Ensure that this file is correctly populated with the necessary keys before running the application.

 ## Contribution Guidelines